gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

+= XXX =
+* radios : improved how they are updated
+* improved REDDIT service

 = 2.6.8 =
 * Improved settings page
 * Improved WPSSTM_Core_User logic
 * Register Radios post type even if no API key set; but filter post content to display a notice (avoids a 404 error)
 * Create user favorite tracks playlist only when he tries to favorite a track for the first time
+* Do not store track data within the subtracks table, always create a track post (fixes issues #88)
 * Various improvements & bugfixes
-* Do not store track data within the subtracks table, always create a track post (fixes issues #88)

 = 2.6.5 =
 * New track links setting 'Exclude hosts'